Geeksltd/MSharp.Docs/Tutorials/3/README.md

 {
     public ProjectPage()
     {
+        //will be implemented soon
         Add<Modules.ProjectsList>();
     }
 }
 ```

 As you can see, we have added **Add\<Modules.ProjectsList>();**, by calling this method we tell M# that it should render *ProjectsList* module to show list of projects.
 This page is our main page that is acting like parent for other pages.
 Now we need to add two more pages, *Add* and *Edit* pages.
-Add a new folder with the name of **Project** under *Pages* folder in #UI project and then add these two classes:
+Add a new folder named **Project** under *Pages* folder in #UI project and then add these two classes:

 ![Create Project Folder](AddProjectFolder.PNG "Create Project Folder")